CSBSJU/CSCI-310/docs/study-guides/exam1.md

   * Pep/9 memory architecture

 ### Sample questions
 * Show memory (static memory, stack and heap) for a given C program (also find output)
-* Converting among decimal, binary, and hex (signed and unsigned)
+* Converting among decimal, binary, and hexadecimal (signed and unsigned)
 * Logical/arithmetic operations on signed integers and effects on NZVC
 * The IEEE floating-point format (normalized, denormalized, and special values)
 * Find output and/or trace the execution of a given machine language program (von Neumann tracing)
 * Write or modify a machine language program